ShockSlayer/ccdocs/docs/Documentation.md

  - Sweet Scent takes repel into consideration
  - Certain gifts/events will prompt you to "Save game for soft resetting?"
 	 * This sets up a nicer soft-reset point allowing you to skip dialogue/cutscenes.
+	 * Encounter-based soft-reset loops can be broken out of by holding UP+SELECT.
  - Quick Continue allows you to minimize time between resets for shinies
  - Quick Encounter speeds up the startup battle animation times
  - Roamers now have a different palette and play the sparkle sound when being released